Fort Boyard (fortification): Later use and restoration

+Purchased second-hand during the site's rehabilitation, the SEERS 3 platform, weakened by winter storms and corrosion, and despite work carried out on its flotation caissons in particular, had to be replaced in March 2015 by a new, larger platform, named Banjaert in homage to the original name of the sandbank.
+Furthermore, in April 2016, the first floor gunport located above the main entrance at the top of the stairs was enlarged in height, to the size of a door, and fitted with a metal balcony in order to serve as a secondary access and thus be able to continue to connect the platform to the fort with the footbridge, especially in case of heavy swell.

 As of 2025, there has been work on restoring the original protective features on the fortress which were lost during the 1900’s.
 In 2020 there was reports of the deterioration of the fort that could cause major losses to the fort.
 As part of the restoration project an investment of €36.6 million for the fort repairs and to add the following features.

 The reconstruction of the spur to the north aims to protect the fort from swell and sea currents, while avoiding any transmission of mechanical forces to the structure itself.

 The reconstruction of the southern landing stage aims to protect the rear of the fort and its foundations from the action of the swell, while allowing, when nautical conditions permit, direct access to the fort.

 The purpose of the berm restoration is to limit the effects of erosion and scouring generated by currents and waves.
 Protecting the entire perimeter of the fort is essential to maintain the stability of its foundation.

 The replacement of protective blocks helps dissipate some of the wave energy upstream of the structures, thus acting as a first barrier before the waves reach the reconstructed structures, then the fort.